Handling Mouse Events

 #endif

-The code is pretty straight forward, but soon as I build the app for the macOS target, I get this compilation error:
+The code is straightforward, but as soon as I build the app for the macOS target, I receive this compilation error:

 1